Waste Is Our Resource

 Currently Testing & Prototyping

 Our material list is never finished.
-These are the materials we’re currently experimenting with — some are close to becoming products, others are still in early exploration.
+These are the materials we’re currently experimenting with.
+Some of these are close to becoming products, others are still in early exploration.

 Heavy-duty, built for extreme conditions, and decommissioned in large quantities by fire departments.
 We’re exploring what a fire hose becomes when it’s retired from service but still has plenty of useful life left.